Section 172(1) Statement – Companies Act

 The Role of the Board

-The Board’s primary role is to promote the long-term success of the Company, by creating and delivering sustainable shareholder value through the provision of high-quality services and jobs that sustain and enhance communities by ensuring they operate effectively and affordably.
+The Board’s primary role is to promote the long-term success of the Company, by creating and delivering sustainable shareholder value through the provision of high-quality services that sustain and enhance communities by ensuring they operate effectively and affordably.
 This relies on a number of factors, including maintaining positive relationships with a wide range of stakeholders.

 A formal schedule of reserved matters is set out and reviewed regularly to ensure it remains fit for purpose.
 This will include decisions on the ongoing strategic direction of the group, approval of the business plan and budget, the acquisition or disposal of assets, entry into major new contracts and changes in key policies.